NikitaVasilev/motherfuckingwebsite/README.md

-# The Hacking Project - Week 00 - Mother Fucking Website
+# The Hacking Project - Week 00 - Motherfucking Website

-**The project requirements was to recreate the Mother Fucking Website**
+**The project requirements was to recreate the Motherfucking Website**

-This is my own version of the very famous [Mother Fucking Website](http://motherfuckingwebsite.com/).
+This is my own version of the very famous [Motherfucking Website](http://motherfuckingwebsite.com/).